 Most of the online sellers are just shipping product - they have never fitted or worked with Panama hats.
-It is obvious don't even wear one, let alone understand how to style and finish them.
+It is obvious they don't even wear one, let alone understand how to style and finish them.
 The style of the hat is the most important thing.
 It is like the cut of a suit, the lines of a dress or fine Italian shoes.
 To make stylish hats, you need to have style.

 People often travel to Ecuador hoping to pick up a great hat at a great price.
-However all the best hats are exported, and the Ecuadorians are renowned for their beautiful spirit, not their dress style.
+However the best hats are exported, and the Ecuadorians are renowned for their beautiful spirit, not their dress style.
 So, they fly home with a cheap hat, that's a bit freaky and no longer fits their head.

 GRADING & QUALITY